tobbelobb/D3D_Folgertech_Prusai3_Marlin/README.md

  Documentation has moved to [marlinfirmware.org](http://www.marlinfirmware.org).

+## Custom Folgertech Prusa i3 Release
+This branch was forked off the lastest release branch of the real Marlin project.
+All necessary changes have been made to the configuration files.

 ## Release Branch

 The Release branch contains the latest tagged version of Marlin (currently 1.0.2 – January 2015).
 It also includes a version 1.0.1 (December 2014).
 Any version of Marlin before 1.0.1 (when we started tagging versions) can be collectively referred to as Marlin 1.0.0.